- Translate new ideas and theories into practical teaching methods and strategies

 - Participate in our collaborative, workshop-style course

-Learning and Teaching in Higher Education at Winchester equips you to develop as a motivational and inspirational teacher who is able to understand the needs of the learners you work with.
+Learning and Teaching in Higher Education at Winchester equips you to develop as a motivational and inspirational HE teacher who is able to understand the needs of the learners you work with.
 We specialise in evidenced-based pedagogy and key principles around inclusive learning and teaching, compassion in HE and Decolonising the Curriculum, alongside the belief that effective practice with assessment and feedback should be at the heart of education.

 The modules are designed to offer you the opportunity to experience new pedagogies and technologies.
 They include Engaging Students in Learning, , Online Learning, Curriculum and Assessment Design, Education Practitioner Research, Decolonising the Curriculum, Inclusive Learning and Teaching and Universal Design for Learning, Compassionate Academic Support and Tutoring, Advancing Technology-Enhanced Learning, and a Dissertation (Literature Review, or qualitative or quantitative research project) or article and conference presentation.

 The programme is built on the University’s foundations of research excellence in learning and teaching.
 Our aim is to prepare you and help you to further develop your knowledge and skills as you pursue a successful career in the higher education sector.